 Nannies that are registered on the childcare register in England must have a level 2 qualification in childcare or training in the common core skills as set out in the document ‘common core of skills and knowledge for the children’s workforce’.
 Nannies may have a relevant level 3 qualification or above.
 They must have a 12 hour paediatric first aid certificate too.
 In addition they should undertake regular CPD which may include workshops, online training, reading childcare magazines etc

-Are you registered with Ofsted/CCSIW?
+Are you registered or approved with Ofsted/CIW?

 How do you ensure the safety of the children in your care?